 The CyberCorps® Scholarship for Service (SFS) program gives students scholarship funds in exchange for service in the federal government for a period equivalent to the length of their scholarship, typically two years.
 As a result of the SFS program, federal agencies are able to select from a highly qualified pool of student applicants for internships and permanent positions.
 The SFS program is funded by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).

-Dena Haritos Tsamitis, director of the Information Networking Institute (INI) and CyLab's founding director of education, training, and outreach, is the principal investigator of the SFS program at Carnegie Mellon, which offers two programs that meet SFS criteria: The INI's M.S. in Information Security (MSIS) and the Heinz College's M.S. in Information Security Policy and Management (MSISPM).
+Dena Haritos Tsamitis, Barbara Lazarus Professor in Information Networking, director of the Information Networking Institute (INI) and CyLab's founding director of education, training, and outreach, is the principal investigator of the SFS program at Carnegie Mellon.

 Award & stipend